The Skeptic Encyclopedia of Pseudoscience: About the editor

 Michael Shermer is an American science writer and science historian.
-He gained Bachelor’s and Master’s degrees in psychology before completing a PhD in the history of science.
+He gained Bachelor's and master's degrees in psychology before completing a PhD in the history of science.
 The author of more than 18 books on skepticism and science, Shermer is the founder of The Skeptics Society—which began in Los Angeles but now has an international membership—and the editor of its magazine Skeptic.
 Between April 2001 to January 2019, he was a monthly contributor to Scientific American magazine with a column called Skeptic.

 Shermer regularly engages in debates on a variety of topics, in which he emphasises the application of scientific skepticism to combat pseudoscience.
-Shermer was the producer and co-host of the 13-hour Fox Family television series Exploring the Unknown which was broadcast in 1999.
+Shermer was the producer and co-host of the 13-hour Fox Family television series "Exploring the Unknown" which was broadcast in 1999.
 He is also a scientific advisor to the American Council on Science and Health (ACSH).

 About the contributors

 Each of the contributing authors is listed alphabetically followed by a paragraph listing which sections of the encyclopedia they have contributed to and their academic expertise and field of interest, as it relates to pseudoscience.
-Some, like author Massimo Pigliucci and magician and author James Randi will be well known, whilst others like Eric Wojciehowski are less well known.
+Among them are Massimo Pigliucci and James Randi.